drdanick/apricosim-curses/README.md

 `j/k`         Scroll the memory display down/up.
 `J/K`         Scroll the stack display down/up.
 `PGdown/PGup` Scroll the memory display 256 lines down/up.
+`r`           Move to the next page in the register display.
 `p`           Jump to program counter position in memory display.
-`r`           Toggle between register and CPU status display modes.
+`n/N`         Jump to the next/previous breakpoint.
 `b`           Toggle a breakpoint.
+`d`           Toggle disassembly view on/off.
-`m`           Toggle between state execution, instruction execution and automatic run modes.
+`m`           Switch between state execution, instruction execution and automatic run modes.
 `space`       Depending on mode, execute one CPU state/instruction or start automatic execution.
 `q`           Quit the simulator.
 `F1`          Interrupt the currently running program and quit the simulator.